-But by taking into account both what you have on the field and what your opponent has, any pauses or lack thereof can allow you to make an educated guess as to what a face-down Spell / Trap might be.
+By taking into account both what you have on the field and what your opponent has, any pauses or lack thereof can allow you to make an educated guess as to what a face-down Spell / Trap might be.

 Though some Spells / Traps are universally handy, certain decks will utilize "exclusive" support cards that have their own tells.
 To name a few:

 - Amazons: Amazoness Willpower

 - Spellbooks: Spellbook of Fate